elibroftw/blog.elijahlopez.ca/content/posts/tobias-lütke.md

 draft: false
 tags:
   - opinion
+summary: "A response to Shopify CEO Tobias Lütke's anti-union statements, arguing against his position on the Canada Post strike and criticizing anti-union arguments."
 ---

 Should government employees be allowed to exercise their constitutionally protected right to collective bargaining?